elmar-hinz/TX.tsp/Documentation/LessonsLearned.rst

 ===========

-The idea of the ``JSON Parser`` was, to use the PHP function ``json_decode`` to create the large ``TypoScript`` tree consising of hundreds of PHP arrays on the binary level. ``TypoScript`` would be rewritten to a valid ``JSON`` sting as input.
+The idea of the ``JSON Parser`` was, to use the PHP function ``json_decode`` to create the large ``TypoScript`` tree consisting of hundreds of PHP arrays on the binary level. ``TypoScript`` was rewritten to a valid ``JSON`` string as input.

 Unfortunately ``json_decode`` does merging but not recursive merging.
+As overwriting is a feature of ``TypoScript`` this requires to prepare the ``JSON`` rendering by any approach to do the overwriting in advance.
+An array was created, containing the full object path as key and the value as value to solve this.
+Although this creates no nested tree, it takes time.

-As overwriting is a feature of ``TypoScript`` this requires overwriting the values by simple path overwriting to prepare the ``JSON`` rendering.
-Together with the conversion to a ``JSON`` string, there is no advantage in speed, if both sums up.
-Taking the non-recursive apprach to handle the two steps, it ends up in quite the same speed as the ``Origional TypoScript Parser``.
+Together with the conversion to a ``JSON`` string in the second step, there is no advantage in speed.
+Taking the non-recursive approach to handle the two steps, it ends up in a similar speed as the ``Original TypoScript Parser``.